MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 ## Injecting Drivers

-In case of a RAID disk setup, we need to install RAID drivers from OEM to make the Volumes visible to OS.
+If you have a Redundant Array of Independent Disk (RAID) disk setup, we need to install RAID drivers from Original Equipment Manufacturer (OEM) to make the volumes visible to OS.

-In LiveRE, you can just extract the RAID drivers to the folder *\<USB\>:\\CopyDriversHere* folder.
+In LiveRE, you can just extract the RAID drivers to the folder *\<USB\>:\\\<driver folder\>* folder.

 Then, when you are booted in LiveRE, press the 4 key to install the drivers.